textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

 1. In the [Azure portal](https://portal.azure.com/), select **+Create a resource**

-2. In the **Search the marketplace** textbox, enter "visual studio 2019 Latest" and then select it from the options
+2. In the **Search the marketplace** textbox, enter "Visual Studio 2019 Latest" and then select it from the options

 3. For the software plan, select **Visual Studio 2019 Enterprise on Windows Server 2016 (x64)** from the results, and select **Create**.